Women, late-in-life new authors expand Japanese literature

-TOKYO (AP) — The works recognized this summer by one of Japan’s most coveted literary awards, the Naoki Prize, have something new in common: For the first time in 85 years, all six of the nominated authors are women.
+TOKYO (AP) — The works receiving one of Japan’s most coveted literary awards, the Naoki Prize, have something new in common: For the first time in 85 years, all six of the nominated authors are women.

 Japan is home to what many consider the world’s first novel, “The Tale of Genji,” written in the 11th century by noblewoman Murasaki Shikibu.
 Its modern fiction has been defined mostly by long-established male writers such as past Nobel laureates Kenzaburo Oe and Yasunari Kawabata.
 And for decades it has been dominated by Haruki Murakami, whose surreal blend of magical realism and pop culture has made him an international bestseller.